 And other digital archives are launching activities in response to COVID-19 that throw the Emergency Library into sharp relief.
 The Library of Congress announced expanded online access to its collection of open-access titles, i.e., works for which authors gave permission for open access, such as through Creative Commons licenses.
 And the HathiTrust Digital Library–no stranger to copyright controversies–just announced an emergency plan that is far more limited than the Internet Archive’s: it is now using a CDL (one-copy-one-user) model and restricting it to only those member libraries in the U.S. that have experienced “unexpected or involuntary, temporary disruption to normal operations, requiring it to be closed to the public” and stating that it will evaluate libraries’ requests to get access on a case by case basis.
 In other words, HathiTrust’s emergency model is more restrictive than the Internet Archive Open Library’s non-emergency model.

-The Internet Archive scored a couple of early positive mentions in the press, including a piece in the New Yorker by Jill Lepore, which goes to show that while she may be a great historian and an engaging writer, she isn’t much of a journalist: her only source on the legality of the Emergency Library was her Harvard colleague Kyle Courtney, who is involved with the Internet Archive and is a coauthor of a 2018 paper outlining the purported legal basis for CDL that the Archive cites.
+The Internet Archive scored a couple of early positive mentions in the press.
+One was a piece in the New Yorker by Jill Lepore, which demonstrated that while Lepore may be a great historian and an engaging writer, she isn’t much of a journalist: her only source on the legality of the Emergency Library was her Harvard colleague Kyle Courtney, who is involved with the Internet Archive and is a coauthor of a 2018 paper outlining the purported legal basis for CDL that the Archive cites.